Can An Entity Be Covered by the Texas Medical Records Privacy Act and Not by HIPAA?

 Note: Compliancy Group cannot advise prospects or clients as to whether HB 300 applies to them.
 This issue is a question of law, and clients and prospects should consult a qualified attorney before proceeding.

-Under the Texas Medical Records Privacy Act (TMRPA), a "covered Entity" means any person who:
+Under the Texas Medical Records Privacy Act (TMRPA), a "covered entity" means any person or entity who:

-(A) for commercial, financial, or professional gain, monetary fees, or dues, or on a cooperative, nonprofit, or pro bono basis, engages, in whole or in part, and with real or constructive knowledge, in the practice of assembling, collecting, analyzing, using, evaluating, storing, or transmitting protected health information.
-The term includes a business associate, health care payer, governmental unit, information or computer management entity, school, health researcher, health care facility, clinic, health care provider, or person who maintains an Internet site
+1. For commercial, financial, or professional gain, monetary fees, or dues, or on a cooperative, nonprofit, or pro bono basis, engages, in whole or in part, and with real or constructive knowledge, in the practice of assembling, collecting, analyzing, using, evaluating, storing, or transmitting protected health information.
+The term includes a business associate, health care payer, governmental unit, information or computer management entity, school, health researcher, health care facility, clinic, health care provider, or person who maintains an Internet site;

-(D) is an employee, agent, or contractor of a person described by Paragraph (A), (B), or (C) insofar as the employee, agent, or contractor creates, receives, obtains, maintains, uses, or transmits protected health information.
+4. Is an employee, agent, or contractor of a person described by Paragraph (1), (2), or (3) insofar as the employee, agent, or contractor creates, receives, obtains, maintains, uses, or transmits protected health information.

 Not every entity defined as a covered entity by the TMRPA is automatically a covered entity as defined by HIPAA.